weaviate/weaviate-io/developers/weaviate/current/configuration/replication.md

 ## How to configure: Schema

 Replication is enabled per data class in the [data schema]().
 This means you can set different replication factors per class in your dataset.
 To enable replication on a class (this is disabled by default), the replication factor has to be set.
-In a class in the schema, this looks like the following. `"replication": {“factor”: 3”}` can be specified per class in the schema object.
+In a class in the schema, this looks like the following. `"replicationConfig": {“factor”: 3”}` can be specified per class in the schema object.

-> 💡 This is an **experimental feature** as of v1.17 and will become more stable in the future.

 ```json
 {